 Free Citizenship Sample Questions for the US Naturalization Civics Test

-Preparing for Naturalization Test by using free online Citizenship practice tests is an effective way to study.
-The more Citizenship test questions that you practice, the better able you are to do well on the actual test.
+Preparing for the naturalization test by using free online citizenship practice tests is a truly effective way to study, as you get to learn the rationales behind all of the questions and their correct answers so that you can better understand what is expected of you in the final test.
+The more Citizenship Test questions that you practice, the better able you are to do well on the actual test.

-The Citizenship exams have questions on American Government, American History, and Integrated Civics.
+The official Citizenship Exam has questions on American government, American history, and integrated civics.
 The questions are pulled from the following specific topics:

 - Principles of American Democracy

 - Colonial Period and Independence